trvrb/dynamics-practical/README.md

 We can now open this MCC tree in FigTree.

-**Open FigTree, select 'Open...' from the 'File' menu and choose the file pandemic_skyline.mcc.**
+**Open FigTree, select 'Open...' from the 'File' menu and choose the file `pandemic_skyline.mcc`.**

 This displays the tree with each taxon labeled.
-We can get a better idea of the structure of the phylogeny with just a bit of tree manipulation.
+We can get a better idea of the structure of the phylogeny with a bit of tree manipulation.

 **Turn off 'Tip Labels' in the left-hand list.**